Class I or Class II research studies supporting

 -- Popliteal artery trauma

-With TPLO you have these risks, plus the risks that unavoidably exist
+With TPLO or TTA you have these risks, plus the risks that unavoidably exist

 in all surgeries, and all without a potential outcome superior to other treatment options.
 There is seldom a good reason to